uwePhillPhelps/IAP-2024/Tutorials/Part 1/7 - Switch and Combinational Logic.md

 # Exercise 3: Logical Operations

+Examine the code below and try **without using xcode or visual studio** to predict what the program code will do.

+  1. Each example code fragment below will display a message.
-Using what you have learnt about logical operators work out which of the following statements will get printed.
-Try and complete this exercise without using xcode.
+  2. Using what you have learnt about logical operators work out which of the following statements will get printed.
+  3. Try and complete this exercise without using xcode.

 ### 1:
 ```cpp